artfuldog/gophkeeper/README.md

 ## Development
 All repo can be launched in MS VScode devcontainer.

-Some of useful commands, such as generate protofiles, mocks, perform test and run client/server, provided in Makefile.
+Some of useful commands, such as generate proto-files, mocks, perform test and run client/server, provided in Makefile.
 To view it run `make help`.